akinloludavid/chimoney-fullstack-app/README.md

 ### What I learned

-One thing i learned while working on this project is how to encrypt and decrypt data between the client and server.
+- One thing i learned while working on this project is how to encrypt and decrypt data between the client and server.
 I also learnt how to encrypt user data in local storage.
+- I also learnt how use firebase-admin on the backend

 ### CI/CD